 Crisis situations place exceptional pressure on public safety organisations and, more specifically, control rooms.
 By investing in the right technology, these organisations can ensure that they are better prepared to cope with a dramatic rise in demand.
-They can do this by spreading workload across available capacity or scaling up resources - both possible at very short notice using 3020 LifeX.
+They can do this by spreading workload across available capacity or scaling up resources - both possible at very short notice using LifeX.
 Similarly, multiple organisations can set up shared architecture within a multi-tenanted environment to share resources.

-By eliminating physical control room borders with 3020 LifeX, public safety organisations can empower their dispatchers to work anywhere, at any time with access to video, voice and data channels in one place.
-They can create new roles and adapt existing ones in response to fast-changing requirements.
-As a consequence, they can fulfil their mission of keeping citizens safe and calm in times of crisis.
+With LifeX by their side, organisations stand ready to embrace whatever tomorrow may bring.
+Whether for managing crises, optimising operations, or safeguarding communities, LifeX remains the trusted partner in the journey ahead.
+As a consequence, organisations can fulfil their mission of keeping citizens safe and calm in times of crisis.
 Plus, in times of extreme stress, organisations can make life easier for the control room dispatchers that play such an essential role.